 Not ready to book a tour?
 Find out if a Louvre Museums tour is worth it.

-Probably the second-most iconic Paris landmark after the Eiffel Tower is the Arc de Triomphe, which offers yet another series of views – particularly along the length of the famed Champs-Élysées avenue – if you’re willing to tackle more stairs.
+You’re going to want to start your day with the second-most iconic Paris landmark after the Eiffel Tower, the Arc de Triomphe.
+The Arc de Triomphe offers yet another series of views, particularly along the length of the famed Champs-Élysées avenue (if you’re willing to tackle more stairs).

 You’ve had a taste of Parisian art and culture, now you can check out what makes its inhabitants so stylish.
 The Champs-Élysées is a major shopping area, with high-fashion areas adjoining it, such as Rue Faubourg Saint Honoré, Place Vendôme and Avenue Montaigne.